chiragbharadwaj/site/about/index.md

 Overall, Cornell is a wonderful experience, and although it has taken me a while to appreciate it fully, I really love every bit of it.
 Ithaca can be [bleak][] at times, but it's way better than Starkfield, MA, I'll give it that.
-I think the lovely greenery in the [spring][] really makes up for the winters where the temperatures hit 30 below zero.
+I think the lovely flora in the [spring][] really makes up for the winters where the temperatures hit 30 below zero.
 How can you say no to cherry blossom trees?

 P.S.
 CKB is the best dorm ever.
 I lived in 2 Court in 2014-2015.
 Amazing experiences,